Help | (r]

 Leveraging Technology

 Add to the Growth Model the network technologies enabling communication (such as mobile phones, satellites, GPS and the Internet), sensing technologies (such as for heat, light, vision, motion, chemicals, etc.), and database technologies, and the possibilities for sustainable resources and proximities expand.
 These sorts of technologies especially serve some processes of the Growth Model, such as RelatePoints, ProxMonitors, and ProxRewards (proxri), which will in turn support the creation and improvement of Vadi Agreements.
 Further, these technologies and the Growth Model might allow us to focus more on some proximities which relate to a wide variety of people and situations.
 By comparison, markets often focus our attention mostly on more narrow proximities such as those for companies, governments and individuals.
-In other words, the Growth Model and these technologies might assist us in shifting from a focus on revenues and costs for companies, governments and individuals to a focus on proximities, ProxMonitors, proxri and relationships for some proximities and situations.
+In other words, the Growth Model and these technologies might assist us in shifting from a focus on revenues and costs for companies, governments and individuals to a focus on proximities, ProxMonitors, proxri and relationships, at least for some proximities and situations.
+Of course, there will be some limits.
+Further, this approach may also serve some proximities which markets don't or can't serve.
+And, this approach may serve some situations which don't have much to do with markets but something to do with growth or a need for sustainability, which includes many situations.
 Also see this blog post for a related discussion of markets and financial turmoil.

 Focus on Proximity